mxfolken/MazingerZ/README.md

 The BennuGD port for PlayStation 2 (bennugd.elf) was created by the ColDev development team, later I had to modify it to get IO.SYS, the current launcher of the Mazinger Z Homebrew DCB program.

+"This game requires PlayStation2 Slim hardware model SCPH-77001 or compatible, use PlayStation 2 SCPH series only".

 Starter Sequence of Mazinger Z Homebrew: